Supporting Neurodiverse Students Through Course Design

 Statistics

-It’s estimated that somewhere between 15 and 40 percent of humans have neurodivergent characteristics.
-Here at NC State, the Disability Resource Office (DRO) reports that for Fall 2023, 51% (1,111) of the 2,173 students registered with their office identify neurodiversity as the reason they are seeking accommodations.
-The actual numbers of neurodiverse students are likely much, much higher because not all students who are neurodiverse register with the DRO, or even receive a diagnosis (Clouder, et al., 2020).
-Attrition rates for neurodivergent students are generally higher than average (Hamilton & Petty, 2023).
+It is estimated that 15 to 40 percent of humans exhibit neurodivergent traits.
+At NC State, the Disability Resource Office (DRO) reports that for Fall 2024, 50% (1,233) of the 2,467 students registered with their office cite neurodivergence as the reason for seeking accommodations.
+However, the actual number of neurodiverse students is likely significantly higher, as many do not register with the DRO or may not have a formal diagnosis (Clouder et al., 2020).
+Additionally, neurodivergent students tend to experience higher-than-average attrition rates (Hamilton & Petty, 2023).

 How to support neurodivergent students